Ropes & Gray Client Granted New Trial in Deepwater Horizon Case

 Mr. Mix was not tried by an impartial jury; [the jury] did not render its verdict based solely on the evidence and arguments presented in court; there were outside irrelevant sources at play that likely affected the jury’s deliberations and the verdict, and as result, Mr. Mix is entitled to a new trial.

-Litigation partners Joan McPhee, Michael McGovern and Aaron Katz represented Mr. Mix at trial.
+Litigation partners Joan McPhee and Michael McGovern represented Mr. Mix at trial.